-Included : English guide / Taste sake over 30 types / Entrance to museum / Souvenir 180ml
+Included : English guide / Taste sake over 9 types in this tour / Entrance fee of the sake museum

 Welcome to our sake tasting experience in Kyoto.
 Fushimi area is famous not only Fushimi Inari but also for sake production.
 Kyoto stands 2nd in sake production in Japan.
 Kyoto’s sake is considered sweet sake because of its soft and mellow water.